jrecchia1029/ansible-avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

             # Indices of vlan tags to be removed.
             # Range: 1-2
             dot1q_remove_outer_vlan_tag: <str>
+        traffic_engineering:

+          # Whether to enable traffic-engineering on this interface.
+          enabled: <bool>

+          # List of traffic-engineering administrative groups, valid values are names, ranges 0-127, or single integers 0-127.
+          administrative_groups:
+            - <str>

         # Multiline EOS CLI rendered directly on the ethernet interface in the final EOS configuration.
         eos_cli: <str>